sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-capture-declare/spa-technical-events-capture-declare.md

     <!-- border -->![Capture Application](07-capture-application.png)

-    The screen that you captured will appear in the **Application Development** page.
+    The screen that you captured will appear in the **Build Process Automation** page.

 5. Select the captured screen.